Excited State Densities from Time-Dependent Density Functional Response Theory: Results and Analysis on Model Systems

 In Fig.~\ref{fig:2Wc}(b), we compare the performance of approximations for the KS orbitals and the kernel.
 An immediate observation is that the use of LDA orbitals leads to huge errors with any choice of kernel approximation.
 Using EXX orbitals gives good results similar to using exact KS orbitals, when either the EXX or LDA kernels are used, with the former kernel being slightly more accurate.
 In contrast, the use of LDA orbitals leads to completely wrong density-differences for the charge-transfer excitation, even yielding negative density in some regions of space, and divergences at the two nuclei.

 Why does this problem emerge?
 LDA underestimates the gap between the occupied and lowest unoccupied KS levels: while the exact LUMO-HOMO gap is $\nu_\mathrm{exact}=0.112$~a.u., the LDA gap is far smaller, at $\nu_\mathrm{LDA}=0.005$~a.u.
-This means that for {\it all} excitations, the terms in Eq.~(\ref{eq:density_sma}) have much too small denominators, which in itself would lead to divergences unless cancelled out by a similar term in the numerator.
-For this lowest charge-transfer excitation, this cancellation does in fact occur, but the divergence remains because the gap appears also in the denominator of $\chi\s$.
-When we approximate $(\mathbbm 1 -f\Hxc\chi\s)^{-1}$ by its first-order term in the Taylor expansion in $f\Hxc \chi\s$, the severely underestimated denominator leads to the divergence.
-Thus, the problem lies not with the SMA itself, but rather with our approximation of the inverse of $(\mathbbm 1 -f\Hxc\chi\s)^{-1}$ that appears in it.
+This means that for {\it all} excitations, the terms in Eq.~\ref{eq:density_sma} have much too small denominators, which in itself would lead to divergences unless cancelled out by a similar term in the numerator.
+For this lowest charge-transfer excitation, this cancellation does in fact occur, but the divergence remains because the gap appears also in the denominator of $\chi\s$. {As can be seen in Fig.~\ref{fig:2Wc}(b), this yields a vastly overestimated density in the right well, with an integrated value to the right far larger than the value of 1 that is expected for the charge-transfer state.
+The density-difference is equally too negative in the left well, such that the total difference-density is zero (see Eq.~\ref{eq:taylor} and discussion there), and the total density unphysically goes negative in the left region. } When we approximate $(\mathbbm 1 -f\Hxc\chi\s)^{-1}$ by its first-order term in the Taylor expansion in $f\Hxc \chi\s$, the severely underestimated denominator leads to the divergence.
+Thus, the problem lies not with the SMA itself, but rather with our approximation of $(\mathbbm 1 -f\Hxc\chi\s)^{-1}$ that appears in it.